Skip to content

 • $0 fees for individuals (free to send and receive)

 What this means for travelers: Pix isn’t optional in Brazil — it’s essential.
-Many small vendors, beach sellers, and taxi drivers accept ONLY Pix, not cards or cash.
+Many small vendors, beach sellers, and taxi drivers accept ONLY Pix, not cards or cash (see Pix vs credit cards in Brazil).

 Pix vs Credit Cards in Brazil